How do you charge?

 What type of cases do you accept?

-Typically, the lawyers at Karp Steiger accept cases serving clients in the greater Cleveland, Ohio area such as car accidents, nursing home abuse, medical malpractice, bicycle accidents, boating accidents, motorcycle accidents, product liability, slip and fall, truck accidents, workers’ compensation, animal attacks, wrongful death, bus accidents, pedestrian accidents, construction accidents.
-Additionally, the attorneys also fight in cases of injury such as brain injury, nursing home injury, workplace injury, dangerous conditions, personal injury, birth injury, catastrophic injury, child injury, bone breaks and fractures, traumatic amputation, back injury, knee injury, and neck injury.
+Typically, the lawyers at Karp Steiger accept cases serving clients in the greater Cleveland, Ohio area such as car accidents, nursing home abuse, medical malpractice, bicycle accidents, boating accidents, motorcycle accidents, product liability, slip and fall, truck accidents, workers’ compensation, dog bites and animal attacks, wrongful death, bus accidents, pedestrian accidents, construction accidents.
+Additionally, the attorneys also fight in cases of injury such as brain injury, workplace injury, dangerous conditions, personal injury, birth injury, catastrophic injury, child injury, bone breaks and fractures, traumatic amputation, back injury, knee injury, and neck injury.